Manojkumar2103/Knee-Osteoarthritis-Analysis-with-X-ray-Images-using-Deep-Convolutional-Neural-Networks/README.md

 ### Model evaluation

-We evaluated the [best model](src/02_ensemble_models.ipynb) in the test set, a balanced accuracy of 71% was obtained, and in the confusion matrix, we can observe the highlight of the moderate and severe classes.
+We evaluated the best modelin the test set, a balanced accuracy of 71% was obtained, and in the confusion matrix, we can observe the highlight of the moderate and severe classes.

 #### Explainability